andrewshell/blog-asdo-11ty/content/essays/landing-my-perfect-job.md

 ### 4. Chemistry

 You have to enjoy working with the people you interact with the most.
-If you

-have to spend every day talking and working with people you can't stand the job

-is a dead end.
-I can honestly say I'm friends with every single person I work
+If you have to spend every day talking and working with people you can't stand the job is a dead end.
+I can honestly say I'm friends with every single person I work with.

-with.
 Most importantly my boss is amazing.
-When I had to go have heart surgery

-he's was great about accommodating my time off and my gradual return to full
+When I had to go have heart surgery he's was great about accommodating my time off and my gradual return to full time.

-time.
 He even came over and dropped off a brand new MacBook Pro!
-This may not

-have been the case if I hadn't consistently over delivered prior to this, but

-that's irrelevant because when it came down to it, my family and I didn't have

-to worry about my job on top of all of our health worries.
-That really makes a
+This may not have been the case if I hadn't consistently over delivered prior to this, but that's irrelevant because when it came down to it, my family and I didn't have to worry about my job on top of all of our health worries.
+That really makes a huge difference.

-huge difference.

 ### 5. Transparency

-This ties in with chemistry a little, but if you feel like people are lying to

-you, you can't do a good job.
-For me it's really important to know what's going

-on in the business.
-Some people falsely think that working at a startup is more

-risky then working at a big company.
-I've worked at a number of startups and I

-have to say the only difference is at a startup you typically know what the

-risks are and can help mitigate them, at a big company you're surprised when you

-show up one day to find out that a third of the company has been laid off.
-Can

-you handle the truth?
+This ties in with chemistry a little, but if you feel like people are lying to you, you can't do a good job.
+For me it's really important to know what's going on in the business.
+Some people falsely think that working at a startup is more risky then working at a big company.
+I've worked at a number of startups and I have to say the only difference is at a startup you typically know what the risks are and can help mitigate them, at a big company you're surprised when you show up one day to find out that a third of the company has been laid off.
+Can you handle the truth?

 ### 6. Money

 I said it was important and it is.
-If I'm not able to pay my bills or do the

-sorts of things I want to do in my free time nothing else really matters.
-But

-once you reach that threshold the importance of money really drops.
+If I'm not able to pay my bills or do the sorts of things I want to do in my free time nothing else really matters.
+But once you reach that threshold the importance of money really drops.

 ## How do you get your perfect job?

 I've written more about this in a follow post [Getting the perfect job](/getting-the-perfect-job/)

-If you don't want to miss out on the conclusion to this article.
-Please [sign

-up for my e-mail newsletter](http://eepurl.com/K3PV) and you'll get an e-mail

-whenever I publish new content.